RoboBreizh-RoboCup-Home/manager_pepper/README.md

 # Launch Petri Net module with Demo Actions
 roslaunch demo_pnp launch_demo.launch
 ```
+Everything should initialise correctly, "Waiting for a plan..." should be written in the end of the intialisation process.

 - In a second terminal, you can publish on topic **/pnp/planToExec** to indicate which Petri Plan the manager must use.
 This petri plan must be stored inside **demo_pnp/plans** folder.
 We'll use the plan called "plan_test_ros" here.
 ```